xMazzmax/coiffeur-seren/README.md

     - Video
     - Photo or Screenshot (real image)
     - Illustration (image created by an artist or AI)
-  - If possible use before and after comparisons
+  - If possible use before and after comparisons.
-- I went with photos of the results from my clients services
+- I went with photos of the results from my clients services.
+  - If it were my business, I would have created different photos because – especially in this case – they're the most important elements on the website.
+I made suggestions to my client, but since he wasn't willing to do the work – and I decided to set boundaries on what responsibilities I was and wasn't willing to take on –, I focused only on what I could control and made the best of the resources he provided.

 **Offer (logical proof)**

 - Have you ever spent what felt like an eternity to try and find a movie or serie on Netflix, only to not find nothing at all and decide to do something else?
 That's known as analysis paralysis.
 It's the feeling of being unable to make a decision due to overthinking a problem and often happens when a person's dealing with too many variables/options.
 Netflix mitigated this problem with providing you with different top 10 lists that are based on things like your location, viewing history and other members with similar taste.
 If you want your user to take you up on any offer at all, don't overwhelm him with too many options.
 Generally speaking, the optimal number is – you guessed it – 3 options.
 But this number may vary between industries and existing services.
-Just make sure your offer is a conveyed as simple as possible with as few words as possible while still maintaining the essential impactful information needed.
+Just make sure your offer is conveyed as simple as possible with as few words as possible, while still maintaining the essential impactful information needed.
-- For my client I sought inspiration from different hairdresser websites but the only designs I liked were those I found on [Dribbble](https://dribbble.com/) which is a self-promotion platform for the digital designers.
+- I tried to seek inspiration from different hairdresser websites.
+After many horrible websites I decided to switch gears and looked around on [Dribbble](https://dribbble.com/), which is a self-promotion platform for digital designers.
+There I've found many examples I liked and by combining single elements that I liked from different examples, I created my own design.

 **FAQ (emotional fears)**